zenobio93/seat-docs/docs/installation/manual/ubuntu.md

 ### PHP

 Since SeAT is written primarily in PHP, we will need to install PHP packages.
-Currently only PHP 7.1 is supported due to issues with Laravel (the framework SeAT is built on) and PHP 7.2.
-This should change in the very near future.
 Ubuntu based systems can make use of the [ondrej PPA](https://launchpad.net/~ondrej/+archive/ubuntu/php) which is a very popular repository used for specific PHP versions.

 Depending on the version of Ubuntu you are using, a release specific repository URL should be used for the PPA.
 Select the tab applicable to your Ubuntu version and run the commands within.